Julianblock/Julianblock/README.md

 - 💻 Full-stack engineer passionate about **AI modeling, frontend mastery, backend architecture, and scientific R&D**.
 - 🔭 Currently leading innovation at **Koin Payments** — fusing AI, finance, and technology.
 - 🎯 Always exploring **optical physics, geometric topology, machine learning, and dream exploration**.
-- 🎵 Lifelong musician — blending the structure of code with the freedom of music.
 - 🌎 Based in **Las Vegas, NV**, proud husband, even prouder father, and always looking for more to learn.

 ---